Difference Between Direct Tax and Indirect Tax

 • Indirect taxes increase the cost of goods and services, making them more expensive for consumers.

-We learned about the two main taxes that add to the major revenue of the Indian government: direct tax and indirect tax.
-By learning about these taxes, you may know why the government charges them and how you are contributing to the country’s development.
+We have discussed the two primary types of taxes that significantly contribute to the Indian government’s revenue: direct tax and indirect tax.
+Understanding these taxes helps clarify why the government levies them and how individuals contribute to the country’s development.
 A direct tax is a tax levied by the central government on the income and capital gains of a taxpayer.
-On the other hand, indirect taxes are the tax levied on goods and services and are paid to indirect intermediaries.
-As a rational citizen of India, everyone must have a firm knowledge of the taxes they are paying and clarity of the differences between them.
+Conversely, indirect taxes are levied on goods and services and are paid through intermediaries.
+As responsible citizens of India, it is essential for everyone to have a clear understanding of the taxes they pay and the distinctions between them.

 FAQs